Helichrysum Italicum Essential Oil (Immortelle Essential Oil)

 Helichrysum (Helichrysum italicum) is such an important essential oil to me particularly for its potent anti-inflammatory benefits.
-I am looking forward to adding a great deal of introductory text to this profile soon.
-I also intend to compare Helichrysum italicum Essential Oil to several other Helichyrsums that are lesser known but that are also available.
+I am looking forward to adding more introductory text to this profile soon.
+I also intend to compare Helichrysum italicum Essential Oil to several of the Helichyrsum essential oils that are lesser known but that are also available.

 Common Method of Extraction